Justine Skye

-Justine Indira Skyers (born August 24, 1995), known professionally as Justine Skye, is an American singer, songwriter, and model.
+Justine Indira Skyers (born August 24, 1995), known professionally as Justine Skye, is an American R&B singer-songwriter and actress.
 Her initial fame from Tumblr found a career in the music industry and signed with Atlantic Records at the age of 19.

 Early life

-Justine Indira Skyers was born on August 24, 1995, in the Fort Greene neighborhood of Brooklyn, New York City, to Jamaican parents.
+Justine Indira Skyers was born on August 24, 1995, and raised in the borough of Brooklyn, New York City.
 Her mother, Nova Perry, an entertainment lawyer, is of Afro-Jamaican and Indo-Jamaican descent, and her father, Christopher Skyers, a corporate merchandiser VP, is also Afro-Jamaican.
-Her grandfather is politician N. Nick Perry, the United States ambassador to Jamaica.
+Her grandfather is politician N. Nick Perry, the former United States ambassador to Jamaica.

 Career

 Skye began her professional singing career when she performed songs to go with the book Rules to Rock By.
 She is known for having made a cover of Drake's song "Headlines", receiving over two million views on YouTube.
 In 2012, Skye released her very first mixtape, Skye High.
 Following the success of Skye High, her debut seven-track EP, Everyday Living, helped her land a deal with Atlantic Records in 2013.
 Her song "Hard Work" landed on BET's 106 & Park Top 10.
 She released the album Emotionally Unavailable in 2015.
 Not long after, her song "Collide" (featuring Tyga) was released.

 In October 2015, she performed at Tidal 10x20, an event created by Jay-Z, and at a Tommy Hilfiger show in Brazil.
 Skye has not been limited to music and made an appearance as a guest star on the final episode of House of DVF.

 In 2016, she left Atlantic Records and signed to Roc Nation and Republic Records.
 In December 2016, Skye released her EP 8 Ounces, to positive reviews.

 Her debut album Ultraviolet was released on January 18, 2018.
 The album featured the singles "U Don't Know" (featuring Wizkid), "Back for More" (featuring Jeremih), and "Don't Think About It".
 The music video for "Don't Think About It" was released on December 8, the same day as the pre-order, and the song "Good Love" became available with the album pre-order.
 The album peaked at number 16 on the R&B Album Sales chart.

 In June 2021, her third studio album, Space & Time, was released.
 The album was executively produced by Timbaland.